 There is a network of cycling and walking routes around the lake which allows you to forget about the car and get some exercise.
 Nearby is the beautiful Etang de Cousseau nature reserve.

-There is little to suggest that you are just a short drive from the world’s most celebrated vineyards
+There is little to suggest that you are just a few miles from the world’s most celebrated vineyards

 One surprising thing about the Médoc (and the Bordeaux area in general), is that its climate is not especially good for growing grapes.
 It lies between the ocean and the wide Gironde estuary, so mould and rot are a constant worry for growers.
 Summers are unpredictable: they may be very hot and dry, as this year, or warm and damp.
 It’s all about the well-drained soil or, to be more accurate, gravel, which encourages the vines to drill deep down in search of water.
 Not that I know much about it.